 Finished music school, Joe put all of his skills to good use and, with his family, built an ice cream sandwich business.
 Peace Pie, which started as a farmer’s market stand run by Joe and his father, now has six stores in three states up and down the East Coast.
 In 2017, feeling satisfied that he scooped enough ice cream for this lifetime, Joe moved to Oregon to follow his passion for music and teaching.

-Joe is now the acting second trumpet player with the Eugene Symphony as well as the main sub with the Portland Columbia Symphony.
-He has performed with the Astoria and Sunriver Music Festival Orchestras and is a member of multiple brass quintets, including the Portlandia Brass Ensemble, and chamber music groups that perform concerts and educational programs throughout Oregon.
+Joe is now the acting second trumpet player with the Eugene Symphony as well as second trumpet with the Portland Columbia Symphony.
+He has performed with the Astoria and Sunriver Music Festival Orchestras and is a member of multiple brass quintets, including the Rose City Brass Quintet and Portlandia Brass Ensemble, and other chamber music groups that perform concerts and educational programs throughout Oregon.

 Joe conducts private lessons at the Tabor Heights Church near Mount Tabor.
-He teaches and coaches trumpet sectionals at several different high schools in the Portland area, and is a teaching artist at BRAVO, an El Sistema-inspired program at Ceasar Chavez Elementary.
-Joe also teaches general music, chamber music, and trumpet at the Community Music Center in Southeast Portland.
+He teaches trumpet at Reed College and Clackamas Community College.
+He also coaches trumpet sectionals at several different high schools in the Portland area.

 Joe’s principle teachers include David Seals, Kevin Cobb, Ben Wright, Tom Rolfs, Norman Bolter, Steve Emery, Eric Aubier and Douglas Buys.
 When Joe isn’t playing the trumpet, he enjoys swimming, yoga, hiking, eating, and playing with his cats, Ash and Willow.